-Balance training is crucial to seniors as the likelihood of injuries from simple movements like walking up stairs or getting out of the tub become more likely as the years go by.
+Balance training is crucial to seniors as the likelihood of injuries from simple movements like walking upstairs or getting out of the tub becomes more likely as the years go by.

 So how are you going to stay fit during your golden years?

 Medical science has not yet advanced to the degree to permit you to negate every negative genetically inherited issue that has been passed onto you.